 - A dummy can satisfy the suck reflex

 - Easier weaning a baby off a dummy than their thumb.

-- If a dummy is in introduced to early it can cause nipple confusion if you are breastfeeding.
+- If introduced to early it can cause nipple confusion if you are breastfeeding.
 Experts advise to give baby a dummy once breastfeeding is well established usually around 1 month.